 Step 1: Add the dry ingredients to a bowl.

-Step 2: Whisk the ingredients to blend them all together.
+Step 2: Whisk the ingredients to blend them all.

 Step 3: Add your grated chocolate or chocolate chips to a microwave-safe dish.
 Slowly melt your chocolate and butter together in 20-second intervals.
 I stir the chocolate between each interval to prevent burning the chocolate.

-Note if your chocolate mixture is hot, let it cool a little or temper the eggs.
-To temper the eggs add the eggs to a small bowl.
+If your chocolate mixture is hot, let it cool a little or temper the eggs.
+To temper the eggs, add the eggs to a small bowl.
 Add a small amount of the hot chocolate mixture.
 Mix quickly.
-Repeat a few times then add the egg mixture to the chocolate.
+Repeat a few times, then add the egg mixture to the chocolate.

 Step 4: Add the rest of your wet ingredients and whisk.

-Step 5: Pour your wet chocolate ingredients into the dry ingredients and mix.
+Step 5: Mix your wet chocolate ingredients into the dry ingredients.

 Step 6: Your cookie dough will look like this.
 Let the dough chill for 10-15 minutes.